A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Examples of robust structured regression

-For the corresponding \LTE problem, the design matrix $\M{X}$ is the $n \times n$ identity matrix $\M{I}_{n}$ and $J(\V{\beta}) = \iota_{\mathcal{C}}(\V{\beta})$ is the indicator function over the set of vectors in $\mathcal{C} \equiv \{\V{\beta}: \M{D}\V{\beta} \ge {\bf 0} \}$.
+For the corresponding \LTE problem, the design matrix $\M{X}$ is the $n \times n$ identity matrix $\M{I}_{n}$ and $\phi(\V{\beta}) = \iota_{\mathcal{C}}(\V{\beta})$ is the indicator function over the set of vectors in $\mathcal{C} \equiv \{\V{\beta}: \M{D}\V{\beta} \ge {\bf 0} \}$.
 Subproblem 1 for updating $\V{\beta}$ in \Eqn{beta_update} reduces to iteratively performing the following: 1) computing the current residuals, 2) updating the weights $\ME{w}{ii}$ in \Eqn{weights}, and then 3) updating $\vbeta$ using the current residuals and the gradient described in Section \ref{sec:genalgorithm} and projecting onto the convex cone $\mathcal{C}$.
 The \verb|conreg| function in the \verb|cobs| package \citep{cobs} for R can be used to perform this last step.
-Therefore, we can utilize a readily available non-robust convex regression solver inside our computational framework to perform robust convex regression using the L$_{2}$ criterion.
+Therefore, we can utilize a readily available non-robust convex regression solver in line 6 of Algorithm \ref{alg:L2E}.

 \Fig{convexcleansol} shows how the MLE and \LTE produce similar fits in the absence of outliers.
 The true underlying convex fit $f$ is shown in black and the gray points depict the observations generated from the true fit and some additive Gaussian noise.
 The dashed orange line depicts the MLE obtained using the \verb|cobs| package in R while the solid blue line depicts the \LTE.
 Meanwhile, \Fig{convexcontaminatedsol} shows how the MLE is substantially skewed towards the outliers while the \LTE is less distorted.
 This example again highlights how the \LTE is less sensitive to outliers than the MLE.